Type to search

 Wallkill to Kingston

-The former Wallkill Valley Railroad line is now a great historical walking path which runs for over 22 miles.
+The former Wallkill Valley Railroad line is now a great historical walking path that runs for over 22 miles.
 Trekkers can traverse through Gardiner, New Paltz, Rosendale, and Ulster to end up in Kingston for a much-deserved bite to eat.
 While on the 10-foot-wide paths, locals can observe the Hudson Valley’s farms or take a short break to explore any of the towns through which the trail runs.
-The northern sections of the trail will be part of the 750-mile Empire State Trail.